Generalized Minkowski weights and Chow rings of T-varieties: Intersecting with Cartier divisors

 \end{prop} \begin{proof} Let $h' \in \SF(S)$ be principal.
 By Lemma~\ref{lem:char-min} it suffices to show that $h' \cdot (h \cdot c)= 0$.
 By Lemma ~\ref{lem:prod} we have

 concluding the proof. \end{proof}

-The next result states that the pairing in Proposition \ref{prop:mink} is compatible with the tropicalization isomorphism from Theorem \ref{thm:trop}. \begin{theorem} (Compatibility with tropicalization) As before we assume that $X = \tilde{X}$ is contraction free.
+The next result states that the pairing in Proposition \ref{prop:mink} is compatible with the tropicalization isomorphism \eqref{eq:tropi} from Theorem \ref{thm:trop}. \begin{theorem} (Compatibility with tropicalization) As before we assume that $X$ is a projective, $\Q$-factorial, rational, contraction free T-variety of complexity one.
 Let $h \in \CaSF(\S)$ and $D_h$ its associated Cartier divisor.
-Using Poincaré duality, we set $[D_h] \in A^1(X)$ for its corresponding cohomology class.
-Furthermore, lfor $z \in A^k(X)$ we set $c = \on{trop}(z) \in M_k(X)$, where $\on{trop}$ is the isomorphism from Theorem~\ref{thm:trop}.
+We set $[D_h] \in A^1(X)_{\Q}$ for its corresponding cohomology class.
+Furthermore, for $z \in A^k(X)_{\Q}$ we set $c = \on{trop}(z) \in M_k(X)_{\Q}$, where $\on{trop}$ is the isomorphism \eqref{eq:tropi} from Theorem~\ref{thm:trop}.
 Then

-as generalized Minkowski weights in $M_{k+1}(X)$.
+as generalized Minkowski weights in $M_{k+1}(X)_{\Q}$.

 \end{theorem} \begin{proof} Let $\omega \in R_{k+1}\bigcup V_{k+1}$.
 We have to show that

 \begin{itemize} \item Let $F \in V_{k+1}$.
 Choose a point $p \in P$ such that $Z_{p,F}$ corresponds to an invariant subvariety of a toric variety.
 Recall that $h_{p,F}$ denotes the (toric) virtual support function on the fan $\Sigma(p,F)$ corresponding to the pullback of $D_h$ to $X_{\Sigma(p,F)}$.
 Then